yurijmikhalevich/express.io-middleware/README.md

 # express.io-middleware

-# _DISCLAIMER_: it's abandoned.
-If you want to maintain this module, please contact me via 0@39.yt.
+# This module is abandoned.
+If you want to maintain this module, please contact me via 0@39.yt

 This Express.io extension adds middleware and multiroute functionality to app.io.
 It also adds app.io.event and app.io.namespace properties, which contains signal name and namespace (before ':' part) respectively.